Capacity: 5,268 (Seated 1,622)

-If you require hotel accommodation in Cowdenbeath, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Cowdenbeath then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from Cowdenbeath Town Centre.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 The ground is located in the centre of the town, beside the High Street, however it is not easily visible when driving along the High Street itself.

 Leave the M90 at Junction 3 and take the A92 towards Kirkcaldy.
 Then take the A909 into Cowdenbeath, which then leads into the High Street.
 After a short distance along the High Street there is a small parking sign entitled 'Central Park' which points left down a small road for the ground.
 If you miss the sign (as I did), continue further up the High Street and turn left into Stenhouse Street where there is an overflow car park used on matchdays.
 There is also a fair sized car park at the ground as well, which is free to use.